reportportal/docs/src/md/src/GettingStarted/Plugins.md

 ### Configure a plugin

 **Permissions:**
-Only ADMIMISTRATOR can make global configurations of a plugin.
+Only ADMINISTRATOR can make global configurations of a plugin.
-ADMIMISTRATOR and PROJECT MANAGER can make project configurations of a plugin.
+ADMINISTRATOR and PROJECT MANAGER can make project configurations of a plugin.

 User can configure a plugin on the **instance level** (global configuration) and also on the **project level** (project configuration).
 Configuration are the same for both of levels.